Introduction to CBL reporting for financial companies

 Additional information

-?After 4 years as auditor in Real Estate sector, Grégory is now senior manager in the tax management and accounting services department where he is specialised in the preparation of financial statements and tax returns of international structures and operational companies.
+Grégory is a senior manager in the tax management and accounting services department where he specialised in the preparation of financial statements and tax returns for international structures and operational companies.

-Grégory is also member of Accounting Technical Team- Lux GAAP at PwC Luxembourg, where he deals on day to day basis with accounting technical issues.
+Grégory is also member of the accounting technical team - Lux GAAP at PwC Luxembourg, where he deals on a day-to-day basis with accounting technical issues.

 These courses might interest you